mkofinas/locs/README.md

 - __Synth__: this code includes the synthetic data, as well as code used to generate it.
 - __Motion Capture__: the datasets can be downloaded from http://mocap.cs.cmu.edu/search.php?subjectnumber=35.
 For subject 35, you need trials 1-16 and 28-34.
 - __InD__: Data must be requested from here: https://www.ind-dataset.com/
-- __Charged Particles__: The dataset can be temporarily downloaded from https://drive.google.com/file/d/1oYzC-zCYAFSSxSDkrwADcH5eHsZXgMf9/view?usp=sharing.
-In the
-  future, this link will be replaced with a permanent one, and the source code to generate the data will be added to the repository.
+- __Charged Particles__: The dataset can be downloaded from https://doi.org/10.5281/zenodo.7500066.
+Eventually, the source code to generate the data will be added to the repository.

 ## Experiments